matthew-humphrey/nmssavetool/README.md

   --add-units                   Add the specified amount to player Units (negative units will subtract from total).

+  --set-galactic-coordinates    Set the player position using the galactic coordinates displayed by signal scanners.

+  --set-portal-coordinates      Set the player position using portal coordinates.

+  --set-voxel-coordinates       Set the player position using the voxel coordinates used within the save-game file.
+                                Format is (x,y,z,ssi).

+  --set-galaxy                  Set the galaxy index (0 = Euclid Galaxy, 1 = Hilbert Dimension, 2 = Calypso Galaxy,
+                                etc.)

   -b, --backup-dir              If provided, will back up game saves to the specified directory.

   -g, --game-mode               Required.
 Use saves for which game mode (normal|survival|creative|permadeath)